sethherr/grape-doorkeeper/README.markdown

 ## Notes

-Grape is mounted in [app/controllers/api](app/controllers/api), as described in the excellent [Introduction to building APIs with Grape](http://codetunes.com/2014/introduction-to-building-apis-with-grape/) by Monterail.
+Grape is mounted in [app/controllers/api](app/controllers/api), as described in the excellent [Introduction to building APIs with Grape](http://codetunes.com/2014/introduction-to-building-apis-with-grape/) by Monterail, and [part 2](http://codetunes.com/2014/grape-part-II/) of the series.

-There are are more posts in the series which are worth reading, particularly [OAuth Implicit Grant with Grape, Doorkeeper and AngularJS](http://codetunes.com/2014/oauth-implicit-grant-with-grape-doorkeeper-and-angularjs/).
+There are are other posts in the series which are worth reading, particularly [OAuth Implicit Grant with Grape, Doorkeeper and AngularJS](http://codetunes.com/2014/oauth-implicit-grant-with-grape-doorkeeper-and-angularjs/).

-There is also a [Railscast on doorkeeper](http://railscasts.com/episodes/353-oauth-with-doorkeeper)
+There is also a [Railscast on doorkeeper](http://railscasts.com/episodes/353-oauth-with-doorkeeper).

 Important things in the Gemfile: